 The Act requires cross applications to be heard together.

-The Court will also be at liberty to make a costs order against an applicant if the Court decides to hear and dismiss the application and in doing so, decides that the party in making the application intentionally engaged in behaviour or continued a pattern of behaviour towards the respondent that is domestic violence.
+The Court is also at liberty to make a costs order against an applicant if the Court decides to hear and dismiss the application and in doing so, decides that the party in making the application intentionally engaged in behaviour or continued a pattern of behaviour towards the respondent that is domestic violence.
 That is, behaviour in which a person misuses the legal system to intentionally control or dominate another person or to torment, intimidate or harass them (i.e. systems abuse / legal abuse).
 This will help to prevent using the legal process to further abuse victims.

 Criminal History and domestic violence history